mykolasbar/content_management_system/README.md

 <h2>Description</h2>

-A simple content management system with functionality for adding and updating articles for the admin and reading articles for the regular user.
+A simple PHP content management system with functionality for adding and updating articles for the admin and reading articles for the regular user.
 Relation to the database with Doctrine ORM.

 <h2>Instructions for launch</h2>